DLavin23/dan-lavin.com/content/journal/roadmaps-are-dead/index.md

 Given proper context and a clear set of strategic goals/objective, it should be possible for product and engineering leaders to identify relevant themes or outcomes (e.g. performance, preparing for production launch, etc.) that need to be addressed in order to achieve the goals and objectives outlined for the company.

-With clearly communicated goals and the strategic direction for the quarter in place, the product and engineering is ready to begin more tactical planning around what features need to be built.
-To do this, we rely heavily on something called a Pitch.
+With clearly communicated goals and a quarterly strategic direction in place, the product and engineering is ready to begin more tactical planning around what features need to be built.
+At my current company, this tactical planning process typically starts with a ["Pitch,"](https://github.com/basecamp/handbook/blob/master/how-we-work.md#pitches) which is a concept made popular by the wonderful folks at Basecamp.

-A Pitch is a very clear and complete presentation of work that has been Shaped into something the engineering team can deliver in 6 weeks or less.
-A great pitch clearly articulates a problem and proposes a solution that's been vetted and scoped to fit within a release cycle.
+A Pitch is a very clear and complete presentation of work that has been shaped into something the engineering team can deliver in 6 weeks or less.
+A great Pitch clearly articulates a problem and proposes a solution that's been vetted and scoped to fit within a 6 week cycle.
 It must include enough information and context for product and engineering leaders to confidently evaluate, budget, and execute work.
 Think of a Pitch as a more friendly, human readable product/feature spec or requirements document.
 It's our way of aligning features with the product, the customer pain point, and the business value or strategic initiatives of the company.

 ![ideal product development flow](./ideal-roadmap-flow.png)